usmantarar51/TVSAssignment/README.md

 ### Easy to understand, modifiable and structural code.

-/// I was given 2 days to submit the assignment during my office timmings.
-Following areas can be further improved if /// sufficient time is provided
+I was given 2 days to submit the assignment during my office timmings.
+Following areas can be further improved if sufficient time is provided

 ## Improvement Areas:
 ### Unit Tests
 ### Base components

-## App Interface: